MarioLegenda/go-adjacent-set/README.md

-1. Overview
-2. How to install it
-3. Important to know
-3. Using built in commands
-4. How to use it
-5. API

 ## 1. Overview

 This package is a basic adjacency set for MySQL written in Go for representing hierarchical data in MySQL.
 It is extremely basic and at